zannloo/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 1b.
-Command has no arguments.
+No path provided.

     * 1b1.
 ProfBook shows list of children under current directory.